 Visit an urban park in China any given morning or late afternoon, and you're likely to find elderly people engaged in a slow, elegant dance, their arms and legs lifting and circling in unison.
 Tinny traditional music might be playing from a battery-run cassette player.
 The seniors are focused and at ease in their daily ritual, and it's soothing to watch them.

-The movement is tai chi, an ancient martial art turned exercise, and a study out this week in JAMA says it may help people suffering from heart failure feel better about life.
+The movement is tai chi, an ancient martial art turned exercise, and a study out this week in Archives of Internal Medicine says it may help people suffering from heart failure feel better about life.
 In a quality of life questionnaire the researchers gave out, those who practiced tai chi scored significantly higher than those who hadn't been doing the movement.
 The tai chi group also reported an improvement in mood.

 Heart failure is a tough disease to live with; the shortness of breath and low energy that can come because the heart can't pump enough blood make physical activity unappealing.
 "Historically, patients with chronic systolic heart failure were considered too frail to exercise and, through the late 1980s, avoidance of physical activity was a standard recommendation," the study's authors write.